 (Marchtrenk, 25 May 2022) Treppendorf is the Mecca of many musicians.
 Every year, thousands of people visit the small Upper Franconian village of 201 inhabitants.
 Their destination: Musikhaus Thomann.
-Around 90,000 items are kept permanently in stock in the shipping warehouse.
-When you decide on a particular instrument in the shop, it's ready to go home with you after just half an hour; however, the online store generates the lion's share of Thomann’s revenue.
+Around 90,000 items are kept permanently in stock in the logistics centre.
+When you decide on a particular instrument in the shop, it's ready to go home with you after just half an hour; however, the online shop generates the lion's share of the revenue.

-Online customers not only receive their ordered goods quickly but usually in one package, whether they ordered one item or ten.
-Though sustainable and cost-saving, this is a logistical challenge due to the need to merge items both large and small, fast- and slow-moving.
+Online customers not only receive their ordered goods quickly, but usually in one package regardless of whether they ordered one item or ten.
+Though sustainable and cost-saving, this is a challenge when it comes down to logistics due to the need to merge items both large and small, fast- and slow-moving.

-Hans Thomann was very proud of the system performance resulting from the initial thirteen-million-dollar investment: output had increased by 40 to 50 percent compared to the previous system, and throughput time had been reduced to 28 minutes.
+Hans Thomann was very proud of the system performance resulting from the twelve million Euro investment: the output had increased by 40 to 50 percent compared to the previous system.
+The throughput time had been reduced to 28 minutes.
 TGW's expansion concept had been successful.
-The picking process for the different sized commodity groups (from instrument cables to electronic pianos) had been optimized, allowing four million customers to choose from 65,000 items.
+The picking process for the different commodity groups comprising various sizes (from instrument cables to electronic pianos) had been optimised.
+The system was controlled by TGW software.
+Around four million customers could choose from 65,000 items.
 However, both the number of customers and the number of items increased further.
-Therefore, Hans Thomann decided to build the Versand-Center-Nord (VCN), once again turning to TGW as the Partner of Choice.
+Therefore, Hans Thomann decided to build the Versand-Center-Nord (VCN), once again turning to TGW as Partner of Choice.

-The VCN went live in 2017, housing a high-bay warehouse with 21,000 storage locations for pallets and a shuttle system with six aisles and 110,000 storage locations for small parts.
+The VCN went live in 2017/18.
+The order included a high-bay warehouse with 21,000 storage locations for pallets as well as a shuttle system with six aisles and 110,000 storage locations for small parts.
 Thomann also invested in automatic carton erecting machines and sealing machines, as well as an efficient goods-to-person picking area.
-TGW also modernized the WMS.
+TGW also modernised the WMS.
 Thomann now uses TGW Warehouse Software for the Warehouse Management System (WMS), Warehouse Control System (WCS) and the Material Flow Controller (MFC).

-Because of the expansions, Thomann has reduced the throughput time from 28 minutes to 20 minutes, despite the increase of available items from 65,000 to 90,000.
+Thanks to the expansions, Thomann has reduced the throughput time from 28 minutes to 20 minutes – despite the increase of available items from 65,000 to 90,000.
 Instead of four million customers, more than twelve million customers all over Europe are now supplied with goods from Treppendorf.
-And with the increase in eCommerce over the past two years, due to the COVID-19 pandemic, Thomann is considering further expansion projects with TGW.